rkoshak/sensorReporter/local/README.md

 One of `OnEq`, `OnGt`, or `OnLt` need to be present and `True`.
 If more than one is present and `True` the first one marked as `True` is selected in the order listed (e.g. if `OnGt` and `OnLt` are both `True`, `OnGt` will be used and `OnLt` will be ignored).
+Toggle events a evaluated before `OnEq`, `OnGt` and `OnLt`.

-If none of the three optional parameters are supplied, the Connection will not do anything.
+If none of the three optional parameters are supplied, the recieved messages will get forwarded unchanged.

 ## Example Configs